Note

 - Store

-The Get command is used to retrieve a credential.
-The remaining data will be passed to the provider via the standard input stream.
+Use the Get command to retrieve a credential.
+The provider receives the remaining data through the standard input stream.

-The additional input data will be passed to the provider via the standard input stream, followed by an empty line to mark the end of the input parameters.
+The standard input stream passes the additional input data to the provider, followed by an empty line that marks the end of the input parameters.

 Protocol=http or https